rjew/ArenaScheduler/README.md

 ###Downloading the program

-Click the *Releases* tab on this repository's homepage.
+Click the *`Releases`* tab on this repository's homepage.
 Download the ArenaScheduler zip and extract it.

+You must have java installed on your system in order to use the program.
+To check if java is installed on your system and that your PATH environment variable is set right, enter the command *`java -version`* in the terminal.
+If the version is displayed, then your java installation is correct.
+If java is not installed on your system, check the *`FAQ.md`* file for more information about installing java or setting your PATH environment variable.

 ###Running the program

 ######Linux/Mac OS X:

-Use the ArenaScheduler-1.0.sh file to run the program in the terminal.
+Use the `ArenaScheduler-1.0.sh` file to run the program in the terminal.

 ######Windows:

-Use the ArenaScheduler-1.0.bat file to run the program in the command line.
+Use the `ArenaScheduler-1.0.bat` file to run the program in the command line.

 ###Usage

 Follow the menu and instructions in the terminal, entering the number for the option you want to pick.

+###FAQ

+See the *`FAQ.md`* file for more information.

 ###License

 This software is licensed under the [MIT License](https://opensource.org/licenses/MIT).
-See *LICENSE* file for more information.
+See *`LICENSE`* file for more information.